Margin lending: a brief introduction

 A lender should ensure when drafting documentation, particularly standard form documents, that the lender's rights are clearly set out.
 The importance of clear drafting cannot be overstated.

 - Financial Collateral Regulations.
-Where the borrower and lender are both corporate entities, the assets forming part of the portfolio constitute "financial collateral" or "cash" for the purposes of the Financial Collateral Arrangements (No. 2) Regulations 2003 (the "Financial Collateral Regulations"), the portfolio is custodised or in the control of the lender and the security documents expressly include a right, by reference to the Financial Collateral Regulations, of appropriation of the collateral, the lender may, on enforcement, appropriate the financial collateral and become the absolute owner of the collateral when the security has become enforceable.
+Where the borrower and lender are both corporate entities, the assets forming part of the portfolio constitute "financial collateral" or "cash" for the purposes of the Financial Collateral Arrangements (No. 2) Regulations 2003 (as amended) (the "Financial Collateral Regulations"), the portfolio is custodied or in the control of the lender and the security documents expressly include a right, by reference to the Financial Collateral Regulations, of appropriation of the collateral, the lender may, on enforcement, appropriate the financial collateral and become the absolute owner of the collateral when the security has become enforceable.
 It will, however, have to value the securities and account to the borrower for any surplus funds received.

 - Documentation and operational procedures.
 A lender's documents should clearly outline the lender's rights to make margin calls, when such rights arise, the borrower's obligations when a margin call is made, the timeframe for meeting margin calls and the rights of the lender in the event of a default by the borrower to meet a margin call.